slint-ui/slint/api/rs/slint/mcu.md

-# Slint on Microcontrollers (MCU)
+# Slint on Microcontrollers

-The following sections explain how to use Slint to develop a UI on a MCU in a bare metal environment.
+The following sections explain how to use Slint to develop a UI on a Microcontroller (MCU) in a bare metal environment.

 ## Prerequisites